 The borough of Newham includes and extends from Stratford, Forest Gate and Manor Park in the north to Canning Town, Royal Docks and Beckton in the south.
-Heavily built-up and developing areas are balanced by extensive parks and some 80 hectares of Metropolitan Green Belt.
+Heavily built-up and developing areas are balanced by extensive parks and 80 hectares of Metropolitan Green Belt.

 The University of East London (UEL) has two campuses in Newham: the Stratford Campus, at Stratford and the Docklands Campus, next to the regenerated Royal Albert Dock.